A Selection of Courses in SJS

 [TOPIC] The International Teaching Staff of SJS

-The School of Japan Studies has over 30 full-time professors, associate professors and lecturers, all with long experience of research and teaching in their respective fields within Japan Studies.
+The School of Japan Studies has over 30 full-time professors, associate professors, and lecturers, all with long experience of research and teaching in their respective fields within Japan Studies.
 SJS also has a special program (under the auspices of the Consortium for Asian and African Studies, CAAS) which invites post-doctoral researchers from partner universities on short-term teaching and research fellowships.
-With an average of one new teaching fellow employed every year, they make an invaluable contribution by regularly bringing fresh research interests and teaching methods into the department.
+With an average of one new teaching fellow employed every year, they make an invaluable contribution by regularly bringing fresh research interests and teaching methods into the School.

 -